javaConductor/gserv/DataDictionary.md

 ### Resource Config
 A closure defining a Server Resource.
 It consists of a root path and one or more Routes derived from that path.
-Resource config closures have builtin functions for defining routes.
+Resource config closures have builtin functions for defining actions.

 ### FilterProxy